-Registration: use these PDF or Word documents, or register using pay pal at the bottom of this page.
+Registration: use these PDF or WORD documents, or register using pay pal on this page.

 Presented by Dalia Abrams, M.A., M.P.H., CD(DONA), LCCE, CLC

-This three hour training will meet DONA‘s breastfeeding class requirement (item # 5 here) for birth doula certification.
+This four hour training will meet DONA‘s breastfeeding class requirement (view DONA requirements here) for birth doula certification.
 It will also count as three points toward the 15 contact hours needed for DONA recertification.
-Approved for 3.5 Nursing CEUs (if you need L-CERPs please let us know so that we can apply for them)This training will present the Trans-Theoretical Model of Change as a framework for addressing barriers to breastfeeding, maximizing influence to promote breastfeeding and for supporting continued breastfeeding success.
+(If you need L-CERPs please let us know so that we can apply for them)This training will present the Trans-Theoretical Model of Change as a framework for addressing barriers to breastfeeding, maximizing influence to promote breastfeeding and for supporting continued breastfeeding success.

 “This course was excellently presented!”

 “This class encouraged me to be a more hands on advocate for breastfeeding.”

 “I learned that babies will actually move themselves to the breast.”

 When working with babies in the first hour after birth we need “patience! and more patience!”